fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlServerAuditingPolicy.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlServerAuditingPolicy** cmdlet changes the auditing policy of an ssSDS server.
+The **Set-AzureRmSqlServerAuditingPolicy** cmdlet changes the auditing policy of an Azure SQL Database server.
 Specify the *ResourceGroupName* and *ServerName* parameters to identify the server, the *StorageAccountName* parameter to specify the storage account for the audit logs, and the *StorageKeyType* parameter to define the storage keys to use.

 You can also define retention for the audit logs table by setting the value of the *RetentionInDays* and *TableIdentifier* parameters to define the period and the seed for the audit log table names.